topdop80234/github-workflow-example/README.md

 ---
 # Workflow Configurations

-This Repository contains 2 workflows.
+The [repository](https://github.com/applanga/github-workflow-example) contains 2 workflows.
 Running and past workflow actions can be tracked under the [**Actions** Tab](https://github.com/applanga/github-workflow-example/actions).

 [.github/workflows/applanga-push.yml](https://github.com/applanga/github-workflow-example/blob/master/.github/workflows/applanga-push.yml) will push any `.json` source files under the directory `react_json_sample/en/` to Applanga whenever they are changed in the repository.
 Depending on your folder structure and file format you need to modify the `paths` for your repository workflow config.